Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Introduction

-Given a dynamic graph, a natural question to ask is to which of the classes this graph belongs.
-This question is interesting because most of the known classes of dynamic graphs correspond to necessary or sufficient conditions for given distributed problems or algorithms (broadcast, election, spanning trees, token forwarding, etc.).
-Thus, being able to classify a graph in the hierarchy is useful for determining which problems can be successfully solved and which algorithms can be executed on that graph.
-Furthermore, classification tools, such as testing algorithms for given classes, can be useful for choosing a good algorithm in settings where the evolution of a network is not known in advance.
-An algorithm designer can record topological traces from the real world and then test whether the corresponding dynamic graphs are included in classes that correspond to the topological conditions for the problem at hand~\cite{CCF09}.
-Alternatively, online algorithms that process dynamic graphs as they evolve could accomplish the same goal without the need to collect traces.
+\review{Given a dynamic graph, a natural question to ask is to which of the classes this graph belongs.
+This question is interesting in several respects.
+Firstly, most of the known classes correspond to necessary or sufficient conditions for given distributed problems or algorithms (broadcast, election, spanning trees, token forwarding, etc.).
+Thus, being able to classify a graph in the hierarchy is useful for determining which problems can be solved on that graph.
+Furthermore, it is useful for choosing a good algorithm in settings where some properties are guaranteed (as in the above example with classes ${\cal R}, {\cal B}$, and ${\cal P}$).
+Hence, when targeting a given scenario from the real world, an algorithm designer may first record some topological traces from the target environment and then test which useful properties are satisfied.
+Alternatively, online algorithms that process dynamic graphs as they evolve could accomplish the same goal without the need to store all the traces.
+Besides distributed algorithms, a growing amount of research is now focusing on testing properties (or computing structures) in dynamic graphs.
+Recent examples include computing reachability graphs~\cite{BCCJN14,WDCG12}, enumerating maximal cliques~\cite{VLM16}, and determining the hardness of computing even simple metrics like temporal diameter (that is, how long it takes in the worst case to communicate through journeys) when the evolution is not known in advance~\cite{CG13}.
+A less recent but seminal example is the computation of foremost, shortest, or fastest journeys~\cite{BFJ03} which can be used indirectly to test membership in a number of dynamic graph classes~\cite{CCF09}.}